tpatterson1996/lcc-metadata-manual/record/main.md

 **Resource Types** \(**Type **and **Name**\), will be filled automatically with the information added when you created your record \(as described in [**Record New**](/records\record\new.md)\).

+* **For Projects**

+  *  Enter “project” from pick-list

+* **For Products**

+  * Enter appropriate item from pick-list.
+It is important to properly identify the resource type for improved discoverability.

+    The most commonly used product resource types are: _report, document, publication, presentation, factsheet, user guide, dataset \(geographic\), tile \(geographic raster\), non-geographic dataset, tabular dataset map, model, photographic image, application \(online\), software, and website._

 ![](/assets/resource_types.png)

 ---